RKelln/5-directions/writing/foundations.md

 ## Stupidity

 Notes:
 It may be useful however to explore what it means to be an idiot, at least as a counterpoint of what it means to be intelligent.
-In a definition that I quite enjoy, Cario M. Cipolla, describes a stupid person as a person who causes losses to another person or to a group of persons, while themselves deriving no gain and even possibly incurring lossess.
-He continues that stupidity can be found independent of any other characteristic including education and intelligence and there is no refuge, the amount of stupid you'll encounter is roughly consistent.
+In a half-serious definition, Cario M. Cipolla, describes a stupid person as a person who causes losses to another person or to a group of persons, while themselves deriving no gain or even incurring losses.
+He continues that stupidity can be found independent of any other characteristic including education and intelligence in other areas and there is no refuge from stupidity, the amount of stupid you'll encounter is roughly consistent between social groups.

 So really we're classifying actions, not intelligence, and that all intelligences act stupidly some of the time.
-Recent a study concluded that rocket scientists along with their archrivals the brain surgeons, tested to have similar average intelligence to the rest of us.
+Recently a study concluded that rocket scientists along with their archrivals the brain surgeons, tested to have similar average intelligence to the rest of us.

 Cipolla's grid provides an economic classification lens, where intelligent behaviour is seen as gain for yourself and others.